-The 2020 - 2021 Annual Action Plan is year three of the five year Consolidated Plan (July 1, 2018 - June 30, 2023.)
+The 2021 - 2022 Annual Action Plan is year four of the five year Consolidated Plan (July 1, 2018 - June 30, 2023.)
 The Virginia Department of Housing and Community Development (DHCD) developed this plan through a comprehensive statewide effort that included a needs assessment leveraging existing data, input sessions and surveys, and consultations with housing and social service agencies and other entities.
 DHCD will use the resulting plan and document to allocate Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG), HOME Investment Partnership (HOME), Housing Opportunities for People with AIDS (HOPWA) program funds, and the National Housing Trust Fund (NHTF) within the Commonwealth of Virginia.
-Please note, to address Covid-19 related needs in the Virginia, DHCD may use 2020-2021 CDBG funds to provide public services in CDBG non-entitlement localities.